zf-ran/kyanit/README.md

 Kyanit is a note sharing platform.
-It’s simple to use, no ads, no bloats! *Still needs optimization though.*
+It’s simple to use, no ads, no bloats! *Still needs optimization, though.*

 A user can post a note.
 Here, a note is like an article, or a post; that has a title, content, comments, and votes.